nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   - Pros: Insertion and deletion are easier in the linked list.
 There is no need to shift elements after the insertion or deletion of any element only the address present in the next pointer needs to be updated.
   - Cons: More memory is required in the linked list as compared to an array.

-The following sequence diagram shows how the undo operation works:
+The following sequence diagram shows how the grade progress command operation works:

 ![GradeProgressSequenceDiagram](images/GradeProgressSequenceDiagram.png)